Instructions for Research Review

 2. Upon determination that proposal is complete, the IRB will inform the researcher and advisor of the proposal’s anticipated review path: either expedited or full review.
 Incomplete proposals will be returned to the researcher.

-4. After the IRB has made a project decision, the researcher and advisor will receive notification via email or mail-within three working days concerning the status of the proposal.
+4. After the IRB has made a project decision, the researcher and advisor will receive a notification via email or mail-within three working days concerning the status of the proposal.
 (Please consult with your advisor.)

 5. Those individuals with approved proposals may begin research upon receipt of approval.